 Retrieve a buffer from a device

-Important Note: This API will no longer be supported in the next major release of DSP/BIOS.
+Important: This API will no longer be supported in the next major release of DSP/BIOS.
 We recommend that you use the IOM driver interface instead.
 See the DSP/BIOS Driver Developer's Guide (SPRU616).
-This API is still supported in DSP/BIOS 5.32 and will be supported in any patch releases or minor enhancements to DSP/BIOS 5.32.